Mikhail Teplinsky

-Mikhail Yuryevich Teplinsky (Михаил Юрьевич Теплинский; Михайло Юрійович Теплинський; born 9 January 1969) is a Russian colonel general born in Soviet Ukraine who has served as commander of the Russian Airborne Forces since June 2022.
-He was awarded the title Hero of the Russian Federation in 1995.
+Colonel General Mikhail Yuryevich Teplinsky (Note: Михаил Юрьевич Теплинский; Михайло Юрійович Теплинський) (born 9 January 1969) is a Ukrainian-born Russian military officer who has served as commander of the Russian Airborne Forces since 2022.
+He graduated from the Ryazan Guards Higher Airborne Command School in 1991, and was awarded the title Hero of the Russian Federation in 1995, during the First Chechen war.

-Biography
+Military career

 Mikhail Teplinsky was born in Mospyne, in what was then the Ukrainian Soviet Socialist Republic, in the Soviet Union, on 9 January 1969.
 In 1987 he entered and in 1991 graduated from the Ryazan Higher Airborne Command School.
 He served in the 106th Guards Airborne Division stationed in Tula.
 He commanded an airborne reconnaissance platoon and a reconnaissance company of the 137th Guards Airborne Regiment.
 From 1992 to 1993, he took part in the Transnistria War.
 From December 1994 to March 1995 he participated in the First Chechen War.
 He distinguished himself in battles while crossing the Sunzha River.
 During the period of hostilities, senior lieutenant Teplinsky had about 30 destroyed militants on his personal combat account.
 For courage and heroism shown during the performance of a special task, by decree of the President of Russia of 1 March 1995, Senior Lieutenant Teplinsky was awarded the title of Hero of the Russian Federation.
 While still in Chechnya, he received a promotion in rank and position: he became the captain and head of intelligence of the parachute regiment.

 In 1999, Teplinsky graduated from the Combined Arms Academy of the Armed Forces of Russia.
 He took command of a paratrooper battalion that year, and went on to fight in the Second Chechen War.
 Transferred to the 76th Guards Airborne Division in Pskov, he was chief of staff and commander of the 234th Guards Airborne Regiment of the Black Sea.
 He became a Guard Colonel in 2002.
 In October 2002, he was appointed deputy commander of the 76th Guards Airborne Division, and since 2003 he was its chief of staff.

 In 2007, Teplinsky graduated from the Military Academy of the General Staff of the Armed Forces of Russia.
 In June 2007, he was appointed head of the 212th Guards District Training Center Vienna named after the Hero of the Soviet Union, Lieutenant General I. N. Russiyanov (Siberian Military District, Chita Oblast).
-Since June 2009, he was the Chief of Staff - 1st Deputy Commander of the 20th Guards Combined Arms Army of the Western Military District in Mulino, Nizhny Novgorod Oblast.
+Since June 2009, he was the Chief of Staff – 1st Deputy Commander of the 20th Guards Combined Arms Army of the Western Military District in Mulino, Nizhny Novgorod Oblast.
 Teplinsky was promoted to Guards Major General in 2012.

 On 19 February 2013, Teplinsky became the Commanding General of the 36th Combined Arms Army of the Eastern Military District, and became a lieutenant general on 13 December 2014.
 In May 2015, he was appointed chief of staff of the territorial troops in the Southern Military District.

 According to the Main Directorate of Intelligence of the Ministry of Defence of Ukraine, Teplinksy provided support to the armed forces of the self-proclaimed Donetsk and Luhansk People's Republic.